 What are the eligibility criteria for prescription weight loss medications?

 These medications are for adults with a BMI of 30 or higher.
 Or for those with a BMI of 27 and health issues related to weight.
-They work best with a healthy diet and exercise.
+They work best in conjunction with a healthy diet and regular exercise.

 What are the different FDA-approved weight loss medications?